Contents

 Aortic valve stenosis treatment without surgery

-Medicines are used to treat symptoms of heart failure or abnormal heart rhythms (most commonly atrial fibrillation).
+Some people with aortic valve stenosis may need medicines to treat symptoms or reduce the risk of complications.
+Medicines are used to treat symptoms of heart failure or abnormal heart rhythms most commonly atrial fibrillation.
 These include diuretics (water pills), nitrates, and beta-blockers.
 High blood pressure should also be treated.
 If aortic stenosis is severe, this treatment must be done carefully so blood pressure does not drop too far.

 People with even mildly abnormal aortic valves are at risk for bacterial endocarditis.
 That’s why it’s important for you to keep your mouth clean and healthy with regular dental check ups.
 Getting antibiotics before dental procedures isn’t proven to be beneficial and so isn’t universally recommended any more.
 But if you have a prosthetic valve, you’ll need to take antibiotics before dental work.
 Your cardiologist can provide you more information and can answer your questions about preventing endocarditis.